eahefnawy/serverless-mailer/README.md

 * **'Zoho'**

 ### Template Engines
-awsm-mailer comes with a `welcome` template for demonstration.
+serverless-mailer comes with a `welcome` template for demonstration.
 You can add/remove templates from the following directory:

 ```
-<project-dir>/aws_modules/awsm-mailer/mailer/templates/
+<project-dir>/back/modules/serverless-mailer/lib/templates/
 ```

-awsm-mailer uses handlebars as the default template engine.
-You can use any other template engine by adding it to the `package.json` file and update dependencies with `npm install`.
+serverless-mailer uses handlebars as the default template engine.
+You can use any other template engine by adding it to the module's `package.json` file and update dependencies with `npm install`.

 Here's the full list of supported templates: